paritytech/polkadot-sdk/src/api/chainHead_unstable_call.md

 }
 ```

-The `disjoint` event indicates that the provided `followSubscriptionId` is invalid or stale.
+The `disjoint` event indicates that the provided `followSubscription` is invalid or stale.

-No more event will be generated with this `subscriptionId`.
+No more event will be generated with this `subscription`.

 ## Possible errors

 - If the networking part of the behaviour fails, then an `{"event": "inaccessible"}` notification is generated (as explained above).
-- If the `followSubscriptionId` is invalid or stale, then a `{"event": "disjoint"}` notification is generated (as explained above).
+- If the `followSubscription` is invalid or stale, then a `{"event": "disjoint"}` notification is generated (as explained above).
-- A JSON-RPC error is generated if the `followSubscriptionId` corresponds to a follow where `runtimeUpdates` was `̀false`.
+- A JSON-RPC error is generated if the `followSubscription` corresponds to a follow where `runtimeUpdates` was `̀false`.
 - A JSON-RPC error is generated if the block hash passed as parameter doesn't correspond to any block that has been reported by `chainHead_unstable_follow`.
-- A JSON-RPC error is generated if the `followSubscriptionId` is valid but the block hash passed as parameter has already been unpinned.
+- A JSON-RPC error is generated if the `followSubscription` is valid but the block hash passed as parameter has already been unpinned.
 - If the method to call doesn't exist in the Wasm runtime of the chain, then an `{"event": "error"}` notification is generated.
 - If the runtime call fails (e.g. because it triggers a panic in the runtime, running out of memory, etc., or if the runtime call takes too much time), then an `{"event": "error"}` notification is generated.
 - If the runtime call calls a host function that has a side effect, then an `{"event": "error"}` notification is generated.